ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 You need to tell Mbed CLI where to find the toolchains that you want to use for compiling.
 Mbed CLI supports the following toolchains:

-- [Arm Compiler 5](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads).
+- [Arm Compiler 5](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler/downloads/version-5).
 Use version 5.06 of Arm Compiler 5.
 Versions older than 5.06 might be incompatible with the tools.
+- [Arm Compiler 6](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler/downloads/version-6).
+Use version 6.8 of Arm Compiler 6.
+Versions older than 6.8 might be incompatible with the tools.
 - [GNU Arm Embedded toolchain (GCC) version 6](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 Use version 6 of GCC Arm Embedded; version 5.0 or any older version might be incompatible with the tools.
 - [IAR EWARM 7](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM).
 Use versions 7.70 to 7.80.x of the IAR EWARM; other versions might be incompatible with the tools.